FAQ

 How much of my climate protection contribution is used to finance the projects?

 Supporting climate protection projects only makes a difference if the money actually benefits these projects directly.
-As a non-profit foundation, myclimate guarantees that at least 80 percent of climate protection contribution will be used directly in climate protection projects.
+As a non-profit foundation, myclimate guarantees that at least 80 percent of climate protection contribution will be used in climate protection projects.
 The foundation requires the remaining amount (maximum 20 percent) to cover administration and internal costs.

 More about